Ultrainstinct1995/About-Me/README.md

 - 🔭 I’m currently working on - A lot of things!

-- 🌱 I’m currently learning - Comptia Security+
+- 🌱 I’m currently learning - CCNA
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about Sports, Music, Theories on astronomy, etc.